 - Since HS occurs around puberty, there are also chances of hormones being one of the reasons for the development of HS (1).

-Other possible causes of HS may be:
+Other possible associations of HS may be:

 - Smoking tobacco products